Sapogoha/ra-9-crud/README.md

 Here you can:

 - check all your posts
-- create a new post
+- create new posts
-- open some post
+- open posts
-- edit opened post
+- edit posts
-- delete opened post
+- delete posts

 You'll also need to use `npm run start` on the `backend` dirrectory to check how everything work.